pauljcoles/cats/part1.md

 But the real problem wasn't just using the wrong things at the wrong time.
 I had unknowingly created a perfect storm of conflicting information and massive context load that was literally making the AI dumber.

-Training the LLM via conversations about 'why' things happened had contaminated what should be "generic" BDD patterns with car configurator specifics, package bundle terminology, and React SPA assumptions.
+Training the AI via conversations about 'why' things happened had contaminated what should be "generic" BDD patterns with car configurator specifics, package bundle terminology, and React SPA assumptions.
 But worse, the huge amount of context was hurting performance in ways I didn't understand then.

 **The tool was becoming domain-specific instead of universally applicable, AND performing worse as context expanded.**

 ## The Lightbulb Moment: It's More of a Guideline

-Then it struck me - the lightbulb turned on. **I was treating the LLM as an equal, but it isn't.** It's not as smart as I thought in the way I thought (my internal monologue about it was less charitable).
+Then it struck me - the lightbulb turned on. **I was treating the AI as an equal, but it isn't.** It's not as smart as I thought in the way I thought (my internal monologue about it was less charitable).

 The agent needed different training than a human colleague would.
 Even with focused context loading, the AI perceived key requirements as optional unless the language was clearly commanding.
 Or not applying mandatory rules - they were more guidelines.